 When I set up my brunch table, I look at all the details.
 That's why, when it came to choosing the glasses that I wanted to include for an upcoming brunch that I'm hosting, I wanted to make sure that even the glasses would pop on the brunch table rather than just have a regular shmegular old mimosa or peach bellini in a clear glass.
 With this quick and easy way to paint and style your glasses for your cocktails, your brunch will be something to talk about.

 - white semi gloss spray paint

 - 1 tablespoon blue agave syrup

-If you already know you're going to tackle making this awesome minimal painted floral vase for your Mother's Day brunch tomorrow, these painted glasses are the perfect pairing to complete your table.
+If you already know you're going to tackle making this awesome minimal painted floral vase for your upcoming brunch, these painted glasses are the perfect pairing to complete your table.
 Not only that, if you know you're going to be pouring rounds of mimosas, or in our case peach bellinis, here's how you can upgrade your regular glasses to something that can't be found anywhere else.
 Let's get to it!

 Freehand Painted Glasses

 Step 1: Start off with a clean glass to start painting.
 We used a stemless wine glass that works perfect for mimosas, wine, and for our own peach bellini recipe.
 Using white semi-gloss spray paint, begin spraying the bottom of the glass and gradually move up midway to create a fade effect on the bottom of the glass.
 Wait for them to dry completely.